- Introduction

 - Emergency occupation, service or employment proxy application form (PDF, 130.89 KB)

-To cancel or amend a proxy vote, you have to inform us in writing by no later than 5pm on the sixth working day before the election.
+To cancel or amend a proxy vote, you must inform us in writing by no later than 5pm on the sixth working day before the election.

 Photo ID is required for a proxy voting in person

-If you are already a registered proxy, you will be required to show your photo ID at the polling station to vote on behalf of the voter.
+If you're already a registered proxy, you will be required to show your physical photo ID at the polling station to vote on behalf of the voter.
 If you opt to apply for a postal proxy, then there is no requirement to provide your photo ID when voting by post.
 The photo ID requirements only applies to voters attending a polling station in person.

 How to vote in Mayoral and GLA elections